A Crash Course for Amazon Natural Language Processing

-Language - Language is probably the most straightforward of all the NLP methods Amazon offers.
+Language is probably the most straightforward of all the NLP methods Amazon offers.
 It does exactly what it claims to do, tells you what language the text is in.
 There really isn’t much more to say about it!

-Sentiment - This gives you the overall emotion of the text as it falls into one of four categories: Neutral, Positive, Negative, Mixed.
+This gives you the overall emotion of the text as it falls into one of four categories: Neutral, Positive, Negative, Mixed.
 One shortcoming of AWS Comprehend Syntax is that it doesn’t break down what phrases contribute to the sentiment.
 Other platforms can do that and I will be writing about those later.
 Importantly though this can be used in combination with Detect entities to determine how the text is referring to a specific brand or product.
 To refer to our other

-Syntax - think of this method as your automated ‘mini’ English teacher.
+Think of this method as your automated ‘mini’ English teacher.
 Its sole purpose is to determine what part of language each specific word falls into.
 Much like Detect Entities it can determine that Amazon and AWS are proper nouns but it also adds that the word “to” is an Adposition.